 The Consequences of Filing for Bankruptcy

 There are consequences to filing for bankruptcy, but compared to giving up more and more of your income to debt repayments, they’re often worth the debt relief.
 Aside from losing assets such as property or investments, you will have trouble borrowing again after your bankruptcy due to your credit report.

-A bankruptcy is reported on your credit report for six years after your date of discharge on your first bankruptcy and fourteen years after your second bankruptcy.
+Bankruptcy is reported on your credit report for six years after your date of discharge on your first bankruptcy and fourteen years after your second bankruptcy.
 However, this is less time than a consumer proposal would remain on your credit report since a consumer proposal can last up to five years and remain on your report for up to three years after you complete it.

 You can spend this time rebuilding your credit using tools like secured credit cards and paying your bills, car loan payments, and mortgage payments on time.
 When your bankruptcy is removed from your credit report, you will be in better standing.
 Part of the bankruptcy process also involves credit counselling with David Sklar & Associates, and we will tailor our credit counselling to your financial situation.

 Filing for bankruptcy isn’t all negative.
 There’s a reason people file for bankruptcy and it’s because they may have no other way of getting out of debt.
 Becoming insolvent means your assets and income are not enough to pay back your debt.
 Interest rates and late charges will only accumulate while you struggle to make minimum payments.